DanMorriss/highlights/README.md

 - The HighlightEditForm was not allowing me to add or change an image.
 Access to XMLHttpRequest at 'https://drf-highlights-319d26c2d75e.herokuapp.com/highlights/25' from origin 'https://3000-danmorriss-highlights-4j7i000g906.ws-eu108.gitpod.io' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 The title was not being sent wth the picture change.
 Then a 404 error was being thrown.

 - Posting a comment was throwing a 400 error.
+I had named the highlight prop in the parent component post so the highlight field was showing up as empty.